-A. The Town's design, construction and documentation requirements for development in Special Flood Hazard Areas (SFHAs) and pending SFHAs are in this manual.
+A. The Town's design, construction and documentation requirements for development in Special Flood Hazard Areas (SFHAs) and pending SFHAs arecontained in this manual.
 Unless otherwise approved by the Floodplain Administrator, each project must conform to the Town's requirements as referenced in Article 5-11 of the Paradise Valley Municipal Code.

-B. All habitable structureHabitableStruectures must be designed so that they will not flood in a base_Base_flood_Flood as defined in 5-11-1.
+B. All habitable structureHabitable Structures must be designed so as not tothat they will not flood in a base-Base flood-Flood (as defined in 5-11-1).
+Commented [CC3]: Corrected spelling